-Managing the Accrual of Overtime.
-Department heads/designees may require that employees work additional time or overtime to meet the needs of the department., and They are also responsible for managing non-exempt employees' hours worked whenever possible within the designated workweek or work period to avoid overtime.
-If an employee works more than the designated work hours in one-a_day, thus creating the potential to exceed the maximum allowable hours within the workweek or work period as defined in section II.F, the employee's supervisor may require the employee to take leave inadjust the employee's work schedule for that workweek or work period by the amount of the excess time worked within the same workweek or work period to avoid the accrual of overtime.
+1. Managing the Accrual of Overtime.
+Department heads/designees may require that employees work additional time or overtime to meet the needs of the department.
+They are also responsible for managing non-exempt employees' hours worked whenever possible within the designated workweek or work period to avoid overtime.
+If an employee works more than the designated work hours in a day, the employee's supervisor may adjust the employee's work schedule for that workweek or work period by the amount of the excess time worked to avoid the accrual of overtime.

 The County will compensate an employee for any time worked in excess of the employee's base weekly hours.
-However, an employee may be disciplined for working unapproved time. the County will
+However, an employee may be disciplined for working unapproved time.

-- Fund Availability of Funds.
-Department heads/designees shall ensure that adequate funds are available to pay required overtime compensation and compensatory time leave pay-outs. - 3.
+- Availability of Funds.
+Department heads/designees shall ensure that adequate funds are available to pay required overtime compensation and compensatory time leave payouts. - 3.
 Scheduling Compensatory Time Leave.
-Department heads shall be responsible for scheduling compensatory leave so that it may be taken within a reasonable period of time after the employee requests it, so long as such use does not unduly disrupt the operations of the department.
-A "reasonable period" under the FLSA is determined by considering the customary work practices within the department, such as: a) the normal schedule of work; (b) anticipated peak workloads based on past experience; (c) emergency requirements for staff and services; and (d) the availability of qualified substitute staff.
-Leave is considered to "unduly disrupt the operations of the department" if it would impose an unreasonable burden on the department's ability to provide services of acceptable quality and quantity for the public during the time requested without the use of the employee's services.
 (See Policy § P-XX, Leave Program.) - 4.
 Recordkeeping.
 Department heads/designees shall ensure that all non-exempt employees complete and submit, on a timely basis, accurate data recording their hours worked and leave taken.
 They shall also ensure that exempt employees submit timely and accurate leave records.